Martingales in Reductive Homogeneous spaces: Connections on homogeneous spaces

 \section{Connections on homogeneous spaces}

-In this section we introduce the notations and results that are necessary for us about the homogeneous spaces and its geometry.
-We begin by introducing the kind of homogeneous spaces we will work.
-For a fuller treatment we refer the reader to \cite{helgason}.
+In this section, we introduce the notations and results on Lie groups and homogeneous spaces that are necessary for us.
+We begin by introducing the kind of homogeneous spaces.
+The classical work here is \cite{helgason}.